If you’ve been thinking about going solar, there’s never been a better time.

 Because if you’re a Southern California Edison customer, the current net metering program is the best it’s ever going to be.

-Currently, the power you push onto the grid and the power you pull off, are valued the same.
-If you purchase or lease a system right now, you will be “grandfathered” into this agreement for 20 years.
+Currently, the power you push onto the grid and the power you pull off are valued at the same rate.
+If you purchase or lease a solar system right now, you will be “grandfathered” into this agreement for 20 years.

-However, on or before July 1, 2017, Southern California Edison has been given permission by the California Public Utilities Commission to switch to a revised program which credits you somewhat less than the retail value of your energy when you share extra power with the grid.
-Then, when you need power, SCE charges you the full retail rate.
+On or before July 1, 2017, Southern California Edison was given permission by the California Public Utilities Commission to switch to a revised program which credits solar system owners somewhat less than the retail value of the energy they put onto the grid.
+When a home or business owner needs power, the SCE charges the full retail rate for that energy.
 Although the difference in the two rates won’t be substantial, it will add up over the life of the 20-year agreement.

-Currently, if you have a fairly large utility bill each month, Renova has seen savings that consistently hit 40%.
-With smaller bills, savings should still be at least 25%.
-And if you do decide to lease (with no money down and free installation), you will have a fixed payment for 20 years, so the savings will continue to grow as electric rates increase, and your total cost stays the same.
+Currently, if you have a fairly large utility bill each month, Renova customers have seen consistent savings of up to 40%.
+With smaller utility bills, savings should still be at least 25%.
+If you do decide to lease (with no money down and free installation), you will have a fixed payment for 20 years, so your savings will continue to grow as electric rates increase and your total cost stays the same.
 Decide to sell your home?
 Simply transfer the lease to the new owner.
 And since Renova uses SunPower panels and SunPower leasing, the process is very simple.